Yes, kidney stones can be present without causing pain, especially when they are small or not obstructing urine flow.

 Yes, it is possible to have kidney stones without experiencing any pain.
 Small stones that remain stationary within the kidney often do not cause symptoms and can go unnoticed for long periods.

-However, the absence of pain does not mean the stones are harmless, as they can still affect kidney function or grow larger over time.
+However, the absence of pain does not mean the stones are harmless, as they can still grow, move, or eventually affect urine flow.

 Why Can Kidney Stones Be Present Without Pain?